jaalto/project--emacs-epackage-template/README.rst

 ----------------------------------------

 Say you are the upstream.
 You would like to put your Emacs extensions available as epackages.
 All your code is in Git repositories.
-The answer is easy: create ``epackage/`` directory with necessary *info* and other install files and you're set.
+The setup is easy:

+* Create ``epackage/`` directory with necessary *info* and other install files.
+* Create file ``epackage/format`` and add word "upstream" to it's own line.

+See section "Hands on example" for shell commads how to create initial files in ``epackage/``.

 Keeping epackage up to date
 ---------------------------